 Location: 415 South St, Waltham, MA 02453, United States

 Brandeis University was founded in 1948 by the American Jewish Justice of the US Supreme Court as a non-sectarian institution that welcomes students from all backgrounds.
-The university is named after Louis D. Brandies, the first Jewish Justice of the United Supreme Court, so Justice was certainly served.
 The student-to-faculty ratio is 9:1, which allows for small class sizes and individual attention from professors.
-Considered one of the best universities in Boston, it has also been recognised for its strong Jewish studies programs and contributions to neurosciences, international and global studies and social policies.
+Considered one of the best universities in the Boston area, it holds a prominent place in the ranking of universities in Boston and is well known for its strong Jewish studies programs and contributions to neurosciences, international global studies, and social policies.
 With approximately 3,300 undergraduate students and 700 graduate students, Brandeis stands out for its research contributions in the fields of neuroscience and global studies.

 8. University of Massachusetts